thuanvoit/ApacheServlet-Example/README.md

 | Page4    | 100       | 48967   | 95.00%  | 1.54495    | 168.16          |
 | Page5    | 5         | 2044    | 0.00%   | 0.93318    | 26.63           |

-A webserver need a dedicated performance machine + consistent network.
-For a toy webserver in a home network, ATT BGW320 can only handle about 80 devices with a high Error %.
+The web server needs a dedicated performance machine and a consistent network.
+For a toy web server in a home network, the ATT BGW320 can only handle about 80 devices with a high error %.
 100 Users make it impossible for a home router.